-Most of the activity of Gilat Colombia consists of operating subsidized projects for the governmental authority, Compartel (collectively, the Compartel Projects).
-The Compartel Projects were originally awarded to our Colombian subsidiaries in 1999 and 2002 and were extended several times.
-Additional Compartel project that was awarded to us in 2011 was completed in December 2013 and our current Compartel project was awarded to us in 2013.
+Most of the activity of Gilat Colombia consists of operating subsidized projects for the governmental authority, dirección de conectividad, or DirCon, (formerly known as Compartel) (collectively, the DirCon Projects).
+The DirCon Projects were originally awarded to our Colombian subsidiaries in 1999 and 2002 and were extended several times.
+An additional DirCon project that was awarded to us in 2011 was completed in December 2013.
+We were awarded another DirCon project in 2013 that is ongoing and is scheduled to be completed in 2017.

-As required in the bid documents for the Compartel Projects, we established trusts, or the Trusts, and entered into a governing trust agreement for each project, or collectively the Trust Agreements.
+As required in the bid documents for the DirCon Projects, we established trusts, or the Trusts, and entered into a governing trust agreement for each project, or collectively the Trust Agreements.
 The Trusts were established for the purpose of holding the network equipment, processing payments to subcontractors, and holding the funds received through the subsidy from the government until they are released in accordance with the terms of the subsidy and paid to us.
 The Trusts are a mechanism to allow the government to review amounts to be paid with the subsidy and to verify that such funds are used in accordance with the transaction document of the project and the terms of the subsidy.
 We generate revenues both from the subsidy, as well as from the use of the network that Gilat Colombia operates.